 Jump to navigation

 The Public Utilities Commission is authorized by state and federal law to administer telecommunication relay services (TRS) in Colorado.
-The newest Relay Colorado service is Captioned Telephone (CapTel).
+One such Relay Colorado service is Captioned Telephone (CapTel).
 The following questions and answers provide information about this service.

 CapTel is an enhanced form of Voice Carry Over (VCO) and began in Colorado on March 12, 2004.
-It allows callers to listen to another party and read written captions of the conversation in real time, similar to captioned television.
-CapTel is manufactured by and a trademark of Ultratec, Inc. For more information about Ultratec's CapTel system, click the link to access the company website: www.ultratec.com.
+It allows callers to listen to another party and read written captions of the conversation in real time.
+CapTel is manufactured by and a trademark of Ultratec, Inc. For more information about Ultratec's CapTel system, click here to access the company website.

-The monthly five-cent surcharge collected for Relay Colorado TRS is used to fund CapTel TRS.
+The monthly six-cent surcharge collected for Relay Colorado TRS is used to fund CapTel TRS.

 CapTel TRS is available 24 hours a day, all year, with no restrictions on the number, length or type of calls.